yume-chan/youtube-to-outlook/README.md

 But I don't want to publish it here.

-You may still reach the so called "per user quota", changing your IP address will "fix" it.
+You may still reach the so called "per user quota", changing your IP address will "resolve" it.

 ### Step 2: get your Microsoft Graph Access Token

+#### Complex way

-To access your Outlook Calender, we need an access token for your Microsoft Account.
+We use [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to access your Outlook Calender.
+To do that, we need an access token for your Microsoft Account.

+Microsoft Graph API requires an [Application ID](https://docs.microsoft.com/en-us/graph/auth-register-app-v2?toc=./ref/toc.json&view=graph-rest-1.0) to be registered first, but I have included one in the project.

+Because all Microsft Graph API are free and unlimited, I believe there is no risk to publish my Application ID here.
+Anyway, it can only be used to access Outlook Calendar.

 1. Run